-Under Section 7 of the Data Protection Act 1998 you are entitled to request information held about yourself by the Council.
+Under Article 15 of the General Data Protection Regulation you are entitled to request information held about yourself by the Council.
 Contact the Data Protection Officer and ask for a Subject Access Request Form or download.

-Please complete the form and return to the Data Protection Officer with a £10 fee.
+Please complete the form and return to the Data Protection Officer.

-Once the form and fee have been received by us, we have 40 days in which to respond.
+Once the form has been received by us, we have 30 days in which to respond.
 If you can say on the form what you think might be held about you, this will speed up the process.

 Any information held about you will be passed on to you but any reference to third parties will not be included without that third party's consent.